Sapphires are One of the “Big 3” Most Precious Colored Gemstones

 Sapphire engagement rings certainly aren’t only for royals.
 Before the twentieth century, blue sapphires were the favored gemstones for engagement rings.
 Sapphires were quite popular in Victorian engagement rings, when they were often surrounded by smaller diamonds to create floral designs.

 Sapphires have also been used to symbolize nobility and faithfulness and further associated with loyalty and dignity.
 Throughout history various cultures have attributed mystical powers to sapphires, including heavenly powers, truth, innocence, peace, and good health.

 Sapphire is the birthstone for the month September.
 It is also a traditional gift for those celebrating 5th or 45th wedding anniversary.

-The world’s biggest and most expensive sapphire is blue star sapphire named “The Star of Adam” weighing in at 1,404 carats, equivalent to about 280g and has been found in a mine in Sri Lanka in 2016.
+The world’s biggest and most expensive sapphire is a blue star sapphire named “The Star of Adam,” weighing in at 1,404 carats, equivalent to about 280g and was found in a mine in Sri Lanka in 2016.
 The gem is worth at least $100 million and the current anonymous owner says this sapphire is destined to be a priceless museum piece and far too big to set in any kind of jewellery.